Geen fotobeschrijving beschikbaar.

 Categorie:SF-snufjes }, Robotics and A.I.
 Artificiel Intelligence ( E, F en NL )

-Klik hier om een link te hebben waarmee u dit artikel later terug kunt lezen.This Robot Is Part Sea Slug
+Klik hier om een link te hebben waarmee u dit artikel later terug kunt lezen.There’s a New Mega-Contender in the Upcoming Giant Robot Battle

 Original article on Live Science.